alangixxer/Product-Assistant/README.md

 </p></details>

 Your second table will be named 'PA-Products' and its partition key will be `product_id`.
-Follow the instructions beloW:
+This table will require atleast on item to be inserted before Product Assistant can function.
+Follow the instructions below:

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>